Sound

 string SoundId

-The SoundId of the sound of which playback is paused
+SoundId of the paused sound

 Code Samples